Bridging Gulfs in UI Generation through Semantic Guidance: Introduction

 These challenges reflect deeper issues identified in interaction design theory as the \textit{gulf of execution} (the distance between user intentions and available actions) and the \textit{gulf of evaluation} (the effort required to interpret system state and determine if goals were achieved)~\cite{hutchins1986direct}.
-In generative UI systems, both gulfs are particularly wide: users cannot easily express their design intentions through prompts (execution), nor can they readily understand how their prompts influenced the generated output (evaluation), and they amplify each other through iteration.
+In generative UI systems, both gulfs are particularly wide: users cannot easily express their design intentions through prompts (execution), nor can they readily understand how their prompts influenced the generated output (evaluation).
+Moreover, these gulfs amplify each other through iteration.

 To address these challenges, we conducted a systematic investigation into how design intent can be effectively communicated to and interpreted by generative AI systems.
 Our approach began with a thematic analysis of prompting guidelines from leading UI generation services, through which we identified and categorized the semantic elements essential for UI generation.
 This analysis revealed that UI generation semantics operate across multiple levels of abstraction, from high-level product vision to specific component properties.
 Building on this framework, we developed a semantic-based UI generation system that bridges the gulfs between user intent and AI output.
 Rather than treating prompts as direct instructions, our approach introduces an intermediate semantic layer that serves as a bridge between natural language and generated designs.
-This semantics enables bidirectional interaction—both parsing user intentions into structured representations and extracting implemented semantics from generated outputs.
+These semantics enable bidirectional interaction—both parsing user intentions into structured representations and extracting implemented semantics from generated outputs.
 We expose the intermediate semantic layer that connects what users want to what the system generates, allowing users to see and control how their design intentions are composed and translated into actual UI elements.
 Furthermore, the system reveals semantic relationships, helping users identify conflicts and maintain coherence.
-This transparency enables what was previously a black-box operation into an inspectable and controllable pipeline.
+This transparency enables what was previously a black-box operation to become an inspectable and controllable pipeline.

 This work makes three primary contributions: \begin{itemize} \item We provide a hierarchical framework of design semantics for UI generation. \item We demonstrate how exposing semantic representations bridges the gulf between user intent and generated output. \item We present a comparative study showing that semantic-based generation enhances users' perceived control over intent expression, output interpretation, and iterative refinement. \end{itemize}